-Host Responsibility is based on six key concepts.
+Host Responsibility is based on six key concepts

 A responsible host:

-- prevents intoxication

-- · does not serve alcohol to minors

-- provides and actively promotes free water, low-alcohol drinks and non-alcoholic alternatives

-- provides and actively promotes substantial food

-- serves alcohol responsibly or not at all

-- arranges safe transport options.
+- 1. prevents intoxication - 2. does not serve alcohol to minors - provides and actively promotes free water, and low-alcohol and non-alcoholic alternatives - 4. provides and actively promotes substantial food - 5. serves alcohol responsibly or not at all - 6. arranges safe transport options.